Transformative Teaching and Research

 -Dr. Miles Harvey, English

-At the Steans Center, we can assist you with creating a compelling teaching strategy informed by community engagement in the interest of building assets of Chicago communities.
+At the Steans Center, we can assist you in creating a compelling teaching strategy informed by community engagement in the interest of building the assets of Chicago communities.

 Tap our human and financial support to pursue your interests in community-based research with students and to produce scholarship based on community engaged teaching and learning.

 Through building community-campus partnerships for teaching and learning, the Center works to ensure diverse value systems, developed by community-based experts, are promoted within DePaul's curriculum and scholarship.